dubeg/theme-dc/README.md

 - Visual Studio 2013 (alternate folder icons, and a few filetype icons)
 - the Seti_UI project (most of the filetype icons)

 ## License
 DC Theme is licensed under the [Creative Commons Attribution-ShareAlike 3.0 License](http://creativecommons.org/licenses/by-sa/3.0/).
-You are free to share and remix the theme, however please abide by the license terms when doing so.

-The following details apply to the Creative Commons license "author specified" components:

-* Attribution example: Based on DC Theme.

-* Naming guidelines: If you create and distribute a derivative theme, please give your theme a unique and original name that does not directly include "DC Theme" (or a close variant) in the main project title, repo name or Package Control name.
+Same as `Theme - Soda`.